The Policy Outreach Program Fellowship

 Application Process

 Applications must be submitted online through ASA’s grants submission platform.
-You must create a profile on the online grant platform before the application opens.
+Begin by creating a profile on the online grant platform.
 For video instructions on how to create an account, click here.
-Once your account is set up and you log in, you will see the POP application option available between May 1 and May 29.
+Once your account is set up and you log in, you will be able to see the POP application option available during the application window.
 Click here to begin your application.

 A complete application consists of: